 First thing to do for yourself is to talk with your circle of friends about what you are going through.

 One of the most important lessons I personally learned after my husband’s death was how very important it was to share my thoughts and feelings with as many people as I could find who would listen.
-I have to honestly thank the many friends who spent countless hours listening and comforting me.
+I have to honestly thank the many friends and family who spent countless hours listening and comforting me.

 This is YOUR time to share what you are going through with the support systems in your life!